 This guide on the best way to melt chocolate is modified from my book, Go Dairy Free: The Guide and Cookbook, and was originally sponsored by Pascha Chocolate.
 They have a top allergen-free facility where they make certified organic, vegan, fair trade, kosher, and non-GMO verified chocolate.
 They even offer 100% cacao chocolate chips that are suitable for paleo diets.

 I was in the dark about the best way to melt chocolate, until I received a lesson from the experts.
-I assumed the double-broiler was king, but it was such a pain, and I don’t have the best equipment for that set-up.
+I assumed the double-boiler was king, but it was such a pain, and I don’t have the best equipment for that set-up.
 So I often reverted to the microwave method, knowing full-well the risks I was taking, and yes, I have occasionally suffered losses of good quality chocolate due to scorching.

 But before getting into the best way to melt chocolate, lets start by addressing the methods that I, like many of you have used in the past, while discussing the benefits and pitfalls.